Designing Database Solutions with Microsoft SQL Server - 20465 Course Outline

 This course maps to skills and knowledge measured by Microsoft Exam 70-465, and in conjunction with on-the-job experience, can help prepare your for the exam.

-Experience with Transact-SQL
+- Querying with Transact-SQL

 This course is designed for customers who are interested in learning SQL Server 2012 or SQL Server 2014.
 It covers the new features in SQL Server 2014, but also the important capabilities across the SQL Server data platform.